Find your Dream Job

 1. Stick to what you know

 When a Recruiter calls about a potential opportunity, they typically have a fairly good idea of your background either via an online site such as LinkedIn or a current or older resume that is on file from the previous contact.
-What they don’t always know are the specifics of your day to day responsibilities and the level of experience you may have.
+What they don’t always know are the specifics of your day-to-day responsibilities and the level of experience you may have.

 While you might have the urge to tell the Recruiter that you have specific experience even if you don’t (because you think you can do the job), in reality, the interview process will weed out those individuals who don’t have the right level of experience.
 This is not good for the Recruiter or you and will hinder your chances of being considered for other roles that the Recruiter may have.
 Stick to what you know.